 - The amount of your first payment if you’ll be paying in six or more payments

-If your offer is rejected, the nonrefundable application payment will be applied to your tax liability.
+If your offer is rejected, the 20 percent payment will be applied to your tax liability.

 If you are a small business owner, you might qualify for a long-term payment plan which will allow you to pay your taxes in more than 120 days.
 You can apply for a long-term payment plan online if you have filed all required returns and owe less than $25,000 in combined tax, penalties and interest.
 Note that if you are a sole proprietor or independent contractor, you should apply for an individual payment plan.

 To apply for a long-term payment plan as a business owner, you will need:

 - Your Employer Identification Number

 - Address from most recently filed tax return